shayanhalder/battleship-reinforcement-learning/README.md

 Run the cells sequentially and the evaluation graphs (number of moves to win, hit-to-miss ratio, action distribution) will be displayed in the notebook and also saved to the specified directory.

 For DQN, we trained 10 models with different hyperparameters and the best model was `dqn_models/dqn_model_9/dqn-9` so that one will be used.
-The evaluation graphs will be saved to `dqn_models/final_model`.
-The video demo GIF will be saved to `dqn_models/video-demos/dqn_final_model_video.gif`
+The evaluation graphs and video demo GIF will be saved to `dqn_models/final_model`.

 For PPO, they will be saved to `ppo_models`.
 The final model, evalutation visuals, and the recording are all saved in this folder.